larskarbo/napchart-website/README.md

 ## Installation

+⚠️ Napchart-website uses `node-canvas` as a dependency to render charts server-side.
+It needs some specific programs in order to work.
+Go to [Automattic/node-canvas](https://github.com/Automattic/node-canvas) to see instructions for you OS

-First, install dependencies using npm
+Then try to install dependencies using npm
 ````
 npm install
 ````